mdklatt/httpexec/README.rst

 ---------

 If the command was executed, a ``200`` (``OK``) status is returned along with a JSON response.
-This does not mean that the command was successful; check the ``return`` value in the response to determine the exit status returned by the command.
+This does **not** mean that the command itself was successful.
+The ``return`` value in the response must be used to determine the exit status returned by the command.

 If the requested command is not found within ``HTTPEXEC_EXEC_ROOT``, a ``403`` (``FORBIDDEN``) status is returned.